 For this method, the encryption and decryption keys are the same.
-Both sides must have the same, symmetric key, to receive the proper and secure communication.
+Sometimes referred to as private key encryption, both sender and recipient must have the same symmetric key to receive proper and secure communication.

-A cryptogram is created by operating the plaintext with the encryption key value as a binary.
-The recipient who received the cryptogram substitutes the identical encryption key value reversely to decrypt the cryptogram.
-Therefore, the sender and the recipient must know an identical encryption key.
-When a person sends an encrypted message to another person, the recipient should receive the key.
+A cryptogram is computed by transforming the plaintext using the binary encryption key value.
+The recipient of the cryptogram then utilizes the identical encryption key value in the reverse cryptographic algorithm to decrypt the cryptogram.
+Therefore, the sender and the recipient must securely share knowledge of an identical encryption key.
+When a person sends an encrypted message to another person, the recipient should also receive the key.

-Asymmetric, or public key, encryption using two different keys, is different from symmetric key encryption because it uses two keys: a private key and a public key.
+Asymmetric, or public key, encryption is different from symmetric key encryption because it uses two different keys: a private key and a public key.
 It encrypts with a public key and decrypts with a private key.

-When the locations of private key and public key are switched, it becomes an ‘e-signature.’
+When the locations of a private key and public key are switched, it becomes an ‘e-signature.’